MaayanLab/LINCS_GCT/README.md

 Then I'll make the jsons for clustergrammer and save them to the json directory.

+The script

+  process_gct_and_make_jsons.py

+processes (cleans/filters) the gcts and makes the clustergrammer jsons.

 --- 5-13-2016

 The processed (zscored, filtered, and category filtering) GCTs can be saved as tsvs that have row/col labels.
 See load_gct.py and the function process_GCT_export_tsv() for an example.